bnb-chain/blob-hub/README.md

 	log.Println("bucket info:", bucketInfo.String())
 ```

+#### use provided script
-or you can use the script provided, before runinng it, modify the the scripts/.env file(the GRANTEE_BUNDLE_ACCOUNT does not need to modified at this moment):
+you can use the script, before runinng it, modify the the scripts/.env file(the GRANTEE_BUNDLE_ACCOUNT does not need to modified at this moment):

 ```shell
 bash scripts/set_up.sh --create_bucket
 ```

-2. Get a Bundler Account
+### Get a Bundler Account

 Request a bundle account from the Bundle Service, you need to grant the bundle account permission in next step, so that bundle service
 can create object behave of your account.